The second day of our trip involved 2 ferry crossings and coastal path views.

 After a good nights sleep and a cooked breakfast at the Britannia Guest House we were ready to go.

 We headed to the Gosport Ferry terminal at Portsmouth Harbour.
-This ferry is bike friendly but at £4 a person (return only, no one way tickets) is a little pricey given the amount of time you actually spend on the ferry!
+This ferry is bike friendly but at £4 a person (return only, no one way tickets).
 If you take this route make sure you have change because you can’t get any at the station or the ferry terminal.
 Although short, it was a nice journey with good views of the Portsmouth coastline.

 Later that evening we saw a friend and ate like kings at their BBQ – homemade tortillas, roasted chilli salsa, Kefalograviera (greek cheese), guacamole, asparagus and barbecued pork!